-All employees will have a written contract of employment with agreed terms and conditions, including notice periods on both sides.
-All employees are entitled to fair compensation, working hours, facilities, holiday leave, and maternity, paternity, and parental leave in accordance with the legislation of the country where they work.
+All employees will have a written contract of employment with mutually agreed terms and conditions, including notice periods on both sides.
+All employees are also entitled to fair compensation, working hours, facilities, holiday leave, and maternity, paternity, and parental leave in accordance with the legislation of the country where they work.
 All employees are provided with appropriate job skills training.

 Sampo Group’s remuneration strategy is responsible with regard to both employees and shareholders.
 The starting point of any compensation mechanism is to encourage and stimulate employees to consistently do their best and exceed their targets.
 However, compensation mechanisms shall not generate conflicts of interest and must not entice or encourage employees to engage in excessive or unwanted risk-taking.